The group workforce

 People are a point of strength and fundamental asset for the group.
 We are committed to ensuring a working environment where everyone can develop their own potential to the fullest.

-At the end of 2019, the workforce consisted of 8,286 men and 8,595 women, with a substantial balance between genders, the consequence nevertheless of the great differences among our subsidiaries.
-Sogefi’s workforce – 68% of which is blue collar – is predominantly male, while that of KOS is majority female.
+At the end of 2020, the workforce consisted of 6,872 men and 10,748 women, with 60% of women in the group.
+The employees between the age of 30 and 50 are 52% and around 87% are based in Europe .
+Sogefi’s workforce – 71% of which is blue collar – is predominantly male, while KOS’ workforce is 58% of operators ad is majority female .

 In any case, we seek to favor gender diversity and promote equal opportunities, beginning from the employee selection process.
 For the benefit of both genders, we also develop initiatives for work-life balance.